Renegade (Arcade)

 ---|---|

-In the Japanese version, Kunio exits Sabu's building to find Hiroshi and other classmates.
-The two shake hands while their classmates clap for them.
-In the US version, the player meets a girl (no context is given on who she is though) and they kiss.
+In the Japanese version, Kunio exits Sabu's building and meets Hiroshi, the two shake hands while other students clap.
+In the US version, the protagonist meets a girl and they kiss, it's not explained who she is though.

 ---|---|